5l1v3r1/GOTTCHA/README.md

 The procedure includes 3 major steps: (1) split-trimming the input data, (2) mapping reads to a GOTTCHA database using BWA, and (3) profiling/filtering the results.
-These steps have been wrapped into a sigle script called 'gottcha.pl'.
+These steps have been wrapped into a single script called 'gottcha.pl'.
 User will need to provide a FASTQ file as input and specify the location and name of the database.

 Here is the general usage to run GOTTCHA: